 But then I inherited unwanted Christian books which sat on my shelves collecting dust, until one day I decided to read one of them.
 These books were from old-school Christianity when holiness meant something for the Christian.
 I read one book, then another, until I was reading five books at a time cross-referencing them with each other and my Bible.
 I spent hours a day devouring these books, and praying well into the morning many nights.
 But I couldn’t believe what I was reading.
 There were real people who lived like the Christians we read about in the Bible.

 Then came the questions again

-But my questions haunted me so I started presenting them to my new leaders who once again could not answer them satisfactorily.
+But my questions haunted me, so I started presenting them to my new leaders who once again could not answer them satisfactorily.
 So, I started knocking on doors of other pastors around the large area I lived in, to the extent that the pastors got together to discuss the “Hugh problem”; which was my disturbing questions about what they were preaching.
 This has spanned Oneness professors, Calvinists, Armenians, Catholics and those in between.
-No one could give satisfactory answer to my questions.
+No one could give satisfactory answers to my questions.